The Hidden Sugars: Health Foods That Could Harm Your Teeth

 When to Seek Professional Help

-While dietary modifications can help prevent future damage, certain signs indicate the need for professional intervention:
+While dietary modifications can help prevent future damage, sure signs indicate the need for professional intervention:

 • Increased sensitivity that persists for several days